Degree of recurrence of generic diffeomorphisms: Introduction

+The same conclusion holds for a sequence of random iid matrices (Corollary \ref{CoroiidMat}) and for the iterations of a single matrix (Corollary \ref{CoroMemMat}) in both groups $SL_n(\R)$ and $O_n(\R)$. \end{theo}

-This linear statement has also nice applications to image processing.
-For example --- the result remains true for a generic sequence of \emph{isometries} ---, it says that if we apply a naive algorithm, the quality of a numerical image will be necessarily deteriorated by rotating this image many times by a generic sequence of angles (see \cite{Gui15b}).
-Theorem~\ref{ConjPrincipIntro} is also the central technical result of \cite{Gui15c}, wich study the physical measures of discretizations of generic conservative $C^1$-diffeomorphisms.
+This linear statement has many consequences.
+First, it has nice applications to image processing.
+For example --- the result remains true for a generic sequence of \emph{isometries} ---, it says that if we apply a naive algorithm, the quality of a numerical image will be necessarily deteriorated by rotating this image many times by a generic sequence of angles.
+This gives an alternative proof of the result of \cite{Gui15b}\footnote{Which for its part is based on a Minkowski theorem for almost periodic patterns, see \cite{MR3690663}.} that may lead to new research directions for the field which studies discretizations of isometries of $\R^n$.
+For example, it could be used to set new discrete rotation algorithms, or to generalize the study of the local structure of the image sets to multiple iterations.
+See for instance \cite{MR2162013,thibault:tel-00596947, nouvel:tel-00444088, A1996_1075, ThesePluta}.
+Theorem~\ref{ConjPrincipIntro} is also the central technical result of \cite{Gui15c}, where it is combined with perturbation results in $C^1$ topology\footnote{Connecting lemma, ergodic closing lemma and some ad hoc perturbation techniques.} to study the physical measures of discretizations of generic conservative $C^1$-diffeomorphisms.